-PRE-PROFESSIONAL PROGRAM: PRE-MEDICAL, PRE-DENTAL AND PRE-VETERINARY

-Students interested in applying to professional schools in medicine, dentistry, pharmacy, optometry, veterinarian sciences or other professional programs can major in Health Sciences with a Specialization in Pre-Professional Studies.
+PRE-PROFESSIONAL PROGRAM: PRE-MEDICAL, PRE-DENTAL AND PRE-VETERINARY in Health Sciences with a Specialization in Pre-Professional Studies.
 In consultation with their advisor and other members of the department, students should plan a program so that the admission requirements for these professional schools and the graduation requirements of St. Thomas University are met.
 This process should begin early in a student career, usually after the completion of the core course requirements of the Department.